 - Natural science

 - Computer literacy

 Learners also have to option to join the science club and art club.

 In order to better assist parents in guiding their children to secure futures, the Mamelodi Campus has embarked on a career interest awareness for 1000 grade 9 learners through online testing.
 Test results were shared with parents through a dedicated parents meeting.
 Through this forum, parents were made aware of the career opportunities that their child could pursue and how best to position their children through correct subject choices.
 The positive response from parents has warranted a decision to make online testing an annual event.

 In partnership with the Australian Indigenous Mentoring Experience (AIME), we have extended this mentoring opportunity to 3 high schools in Mamelodi.
 Learners get opportunities to receive guidance from knowledgeable others who have already navigated the difficulties that they might be experiencing at that moment.
 The exposure that learners receive through the program allows them to know themselves better and discover their own strengths, making themselves more prone to demonstrate leadership abilities.

 International Comparative Studies RU-Newark (Sunshine Programme)

 - Robotics training for grade 8-10 learners from Tsako Thabo has seen the most unexpected children shining and discovering their talents.
 This e-twinning initiative with a USA school Barringer High exposes learners to the thinking skills like problem-solving and critical thinking embedded in coding.
-The e-twinning assist the learners in developing a global perspective which will assist them to understand local issues within its global context.
+The e-twinning helps the learners develop a global perspective which will help them understand local issues within its global context.

-- Sports and recreation through partnering with a local cycling club expose learners so inclined to pursue opportunities in the sporting field.
+- Sports and recreation by partnering with a local cycling club expose learners to pursue opportunities in the sporting field.